peterkhe1999/CheatSheet/OSEP/README.md

 We purposely downloaded and executed the code directly in memory without giving the AV a chance to scan it.

-=> Antimalware Scan Interface (AMSI)

 AMSI is a set of **APIs** that allow AV products to scan PowerShell commands and scripts when they are executed, even if they are never written to disk.

-The unmanaged dynamic link library `AMSI.DLL` is loaded into every PowerShell and PowerShell_ISE process.
+The unmanaged DLL `AMSI.DLL` is loaded into every PowerShell and PowerShell_ISE process.

-Relevant information captured by these APIs is forwarded to **Windows Defender** through Remote Procedure Call (RPC).
+Relevant information captured by these APIs is forwarded to `Windows Defender` through Remote Procedure Call (`RPC`).

 After Windows Defender analyzes the data, the result is sent back to `AMSI.DLL` inside the PowerShell process.

-When PowerShell is launched, it loads `AMSI.DLL` and calls **AmsiInitialize**.
-AmsiInitialize takes place before we are able to invoke any PowerShell commands, which means we cannot influence it in any way.
-Once AmsiInitialize is complete and the **amsiContext** context structure is created.
+When PowerShell is launched, it loads `AMSI.DLL` and calls `AmsiInitialize`.

+`AmsiInitialize` takes place before we are able to invoke any PowerShell commands => We cannot influence it in any way.

+Once `AmsiInitialize` is complete and the `amsiContext` context structure is created.

-When we execute a PowerShell command, the **AmsiOpenSession** API is called.
-AmsiOpenSession accepts the amsiContext context structure and creates a session structure to be used in all calls within that session.
+When we execute a PowerShell command, the `AmsiOpenSession` API is called.

+`AmsiOpenSession` accepts the `amsiContext` context structure and creates a session structure to be used in all calls within that session.

-**AmsiScanString** and **AmsiScanBuffer** can both be used to capture the console input or script content either as a string or as a binary buffer respectively.
+`AmsiScanString` and `AmsiScanBuffer` can both be used to capture the console input or script content either as a string or as a binary buffer respectively.

-Note that AmsiScanBuffer supersedes AmsiScanString.
+Note that `AmsiScanBuffer` supersedes `AmsiScanString`.

-Windows Defender scans the buffer passed to AmsiScanBuffer and returns the **AMSI_RESULT** enum.
-A return value of "32768" indicates the presence of malware, and "1" indicates a clean scan.
+Windows Defender scans the buffer passed to AmsiScanBuffer and returns the `AMSI_RESULT` enum.

+A return value of `32768` indicates the presence of malware, and `1` indicates a clean scan.

-Once the scan is complete, calling **AmsiCloseSession** will close the current AMSI scanning session.
+Once the scan is complete, calling `AmsiCloseSession` will close the current AMSI scanning session.

-If the context structure has been corrupted, i.e. the first 4 bytes of amsiContext do not match the header values (ASCII representation of "AMSI"), AmsiOpenSession will return an error => effectively shut down AMSI without affecting PowerShell.
+If the context structure has been corrupted, i.e. the first `4` bytes of `amsiContext` do not match the header values (ASCII representation of `AMSI`), `AmsiOpenSession` will return an error => Effectively shut down AMSI without affecting PowerShell.

 ```pwsh
 $a=[Ref].Assembly.GetTypes();Foreach($b in $a) {if ($b.Name -like "*iUtils") {$c=$b}};$d=$c.GetFields('NonPublic,Static');Foreach($e in $d) {if ($e.Name -like "*Context") {$f=$e}};$g=$f.GetValue($null);[IntPtr]$ptr=$g;[Int32[]]$buf = @(0);[System.Runtime.InteropServices.Marshal]::Copy($buf, 0, $ptr, 1)
 ```

-Manipulating a result variable set by AmsiInitialize can also lead to another AMSI bypass through the amsiInitFailed field.
-The **amsiInitFailed** field is verified by **AmsiOpenSession** in the same manner as the amsiContext header, which leads to an error.
+Manipulating a result variable set by `AmsiInitialize` can also lead to another AMSI bypass through the `amsiInitFailed` field.

+The `amsiInitFailed` field is verified by `AmsiOpenSession` in the same manner as the `amsiContext` header, which leads to an error.

-Note: The AMSI bypass still works, but the substrings 'AmsiUtils' and 'amsiInitFailed' have since been flagged as malicious.
+Note: The AMSI bypass still works, but the substrings `AmsiUtils` and `amsiInitFailed` have since been flagged as malicious.

 ```pwsh
 $a=[Ref].Assembly.GetTypes();Foreach($b in $a) {if ($b.Name -like "*iUtils") {$c=$b}};$d=$c.GetFields('NonPublic,Static');Foreach($e in $d) {if ($e.Name -like "*InitFailed") {$f=$e}};$f.SetValue($null,$true)